forcedotcom/sfdx-travisci/README.md

 This repository shows one way you can successfully setup Salesforce DX with Travis CI.
 We make a few assumptions in this README:

-- You are currently a part of the Salesforce DX Beta.
-If you're not, you can [join the beta](https://staging.developer.salesforce.com/promotions/orgs/dx-signup).
 - You know how to get your Github repository setup with Travis CI.
 (Here's their [Getting Started guide](https://docs.travis-ci.com/user/getting-started/).)
 - You've installed the [Travis CLI](https://github.com/travis-ci/travis.rb#installation).
 - You have properly setup JWT-Based Authorization Flow (i.e. headless).
 I recommend using [these steps for generating your Self-Signed SSL Certificate](https://devcenter.heroku.com/articles/ssl-certificate-self).